vetscience/HPGAP/README.md

       host_path: <your working directory>
   outdir: <your output directory> # This directory should be located within the working directory.
   ploidy: '2' # set 1 for haploid; set 2 for diploid.
+  threads: 40 # set the number of threads
 fqdata: # Set up the sample fqdata
   1-1: # Sample id
     rawdata: